Government turns a blind eye to mandatory bicycle helmet law results

 Bicycle Use and Helmet Wearing Rates in Melbourne, 1987 to 1992: The Influence of the Helmet Wearing Law (PDF 536kb) states that: "Surveys in Melbourne also indicated a 36% reduction in bicycle use by children during the first year of the law and an estimated increase in adult use of 44%"

-Adjunct Associate Professor Dorothy Robinson, senior statistician at the University of New England in New South Wales, provides abundant evidence of the damage caused by helmet laws and demonstrates the MUARC adult cyclist number claim is a fallacy in Head Injuries and Helmet Laws in Australia and New Zealand (PDF 164kb).
+Senior statistician Professor Dorothy Robinson provides abundant evidence of the damage caused by helmet laws and demonstrates the MUARC adult cyclist number claim is a fallacy in Head Injuries and Helmet Laws in Australia and New Zealand (PDF 164kb).

 What happened to the "significant implications for people's health"?